ibramjd/Casablanca-E-commerce/README.md

 ### Installation

-1.Install Python
+1.Install Python:
 Download and install the latest stable version of Python for your system from python.org .
 Make sure to check “Add Python to PATH” during installation.

-2.Clone the Repository
+2.Clone the Repository:

 ```bash
 git clone https://github.com/ibramjd/Casablanca-E-commerce.git